 Members often ask us about benchmarking to determine how their ITSM maturity compares with that of similar organisations.
 This topic is regularly discussed on member forums and was recently flagged as a priority by our own Leadership Council.

-Unlike some similar services, the assessment looks at more than just process.
-Instead, it looks across the entire service management system, exploring the interactions between practices, tools, management information and the competency of key personnel to give a truly objective and integrated picture.
+Unlike some similar services, the assessment looks at more than just the process.
+Instead, it looks across the entire service management system, exploring the interactions between practices, tools, management information, and the competency of key personnel to give a truly objective and integrated picture.

 A certified assessor will work with you to:

 Organisations can choose whether to focus on a Capability Assessment for service management, which looks at a choice of 34 management practices, or a Maturity Assessment that includes your service value system (SVS).

 If you opt for the Maturity Assessment, you can choose between a High-level Maturity Assessment with up to 6 practices (including Continual Improvement) + SVS or, for the most holistic picture, members may wish to undertake a Comprehensive Assessment based on 7 or more practices (including Continual Improvement) + SVS.
 It’s all designed to provide a service management improvement roadmap that helps you prioritise activities and resources.

 There are many ways to scope the assessment so that it reflects the organisational context and objectives; organisations should adopt an approach that meets their requirements and is directly applicable to them.

 To support the process of scoping maturity assessments, however, an objectives-based cascade model can be utilised to support constructive discussion around such scoping.
 Objective-driven scoping is based on the predefined set of generic objectives an organisation might pursue.
 These objectives are grouped into four areas of strategic focus which are closely related to each other and typically require the same or overlapping sets of capabilities.